ucbrise/mage/README.md

 The implementation of MAGE in this repository accompanies our OSDI 2021 paper:

 Sam Kumar, David E. Culler, and Raluca Ada Popa.
-Nearly Zero-Cost Virtual Memory for Secure Computation.
-To appear at OSDI 2021.
+MAGE: Nearly Zero-Cost Virtual Memory for Secure Computation.
+OSDI 2021.

 **WARNING: This implementation is a prototype designed for academic study and proof-of-concept use cases.
 It has not received code review and is *not* production-ready.**